jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 ## Dataset <a name='dataset'></a>

-This analysis is based on the data pulled from the [TIMS](http://tims.berkeley.edu/) project out of Berkeley which in turn gets data from the California Highway Patrol [SWITRS](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) database.
+This analysis is based on data pulled from the [TIMS](http://tims.berkeley.edu/) project out of Berkeley which in turn gets data from the California Highway Patrol [SWITRS](http://iswitrs.chp.ca.gov/Reports/jsp/userLogin.jsp) database.
 It